Golden Fields herbs

 Certified organic.
 1.5g per sachet.

-The tea bag paper, which is oxygen bleached, has a appertured weave for a better flavour transfer.
+The tea bag paper, which is oxygen bleached, has an apertured weave for a better flavour transfer.

 Chamomile has been used for thousands of years.
 It is a popular help for numerous small ailments.
 This includes sleep disorders, anxiety, muscle tension, poor digestion, colic, inflammations and wound healing.
 It can be taken as a beverage or applied as a poultice.
 It is a traditional eye wash for inflamed eyes.